laboon/ebook/text/98_glossary_of_terms.md

 __Profiler__: A tool which allows you to measure the resource utilization and internal events (such as method calls or instantiation of objects) of a running program.

+__Property-based testing__: A method of testing, usually automated, where many values, often pseudorandomly generated, are given as inputs, and properties of the output are tested as opposed to checking for specific values or behavior.

 __Pure__: A method or function which does not produce any __side effects__, but simply returns the result of a computation.

 __QA__: See __quality assurance__.